Readit News logoReadit News

 kwkelly commented on Johns Hopkins medical school will be free for most after $1B donation axios.com/2024/07/08/john... · Posted by u/jnord

-kennethwolters · a year ago
+kennethwolters · 2 years ago

 tuition-free for how long? current class?
 Forever?